Skip to content

 3. The S3 data input processes compressed files according to their suffixes.
 Use these suffixes only if the file is in the corresponding format, or data processing errors occur.
 The data input supports the following compression types:

-• multiple files with or without folders in ZIP, TAR, or TAR.GZ format
+• Single or multiple files, with or without folders, in ZIP, GZIP, TAR, or TAR.GZ formats.

 Expanding compressed files requires significant operating system resources.
 The Splunk platform automatically detects the character set used in your files among these options:

-1. The Generic S3 custom data types input processes delimited files (.csv, .psv, .tsv) according to the status of the field parse_csv_with_header and parse_csv_with_delimiter.
+1. The Generic S3 custom data types input processes delimited files (.csv, .psv, .tsv, single space-separated) according to the status of the field parse_csv_with_header and parse_csv_with_delimiter.
 The data input supports the following compression types:

-• Multiple files with or without folders in GZIP, TAR, or TAR.GZ formats.
+• Single or multiple files with or without folders in ZIP, GZIP, TAR or TAR.GZ formats.

 • CSV parsing within TAR might fail, during the following scenarios: